proxied-mail/api-docs/docs/endpoints/postProxyBindings.md

 ---
-sidebar_position: 2
+sidebar_position: 4
 ---

-# What is a feature flag?
+# POST /api/v1/proxy-bindings

 A feature flag is a software development process used to enable or disable functionality remotely without deploying code.
 New features can be deployed without making them visible to users.
 Feature flags help decouple deployment from release letting you manage the full lifecycle of a feature.